-The main requirement while designing email template is to provide favourable content review and not to break the company or product brand consistency.
+The main requirement while designing email templates is to provide favorable content review and not to break the company or product brand consistency.
 If it’s a welcome message try to make email design similar to the web concept that you use.
 The main option that worth concentrating attention is a possibility to change the template without changing content.
 The Stripo editor affords it.

 Choose the email template which is able to fit these basic needs and just add the missing blocks using the drag-and-drop feature.
 No matter if you have chosen the right amount of blocks because they could be easily deleted or added like it’s easy to make in Stripo editor:

-The optimal width for creating email will be 600 px and 320 px for mobile devices.
-The length may be different due to the content length, but don’t send an email that no one will never read until the end.
+The optimal width for creating email will be 600px and 320px for mobile devices.
+The length may be different due to the content length, but don’t send an email designed in a way no one will never read until the end.

 If you decide to make an outstanding or unusual email that you have never seen before and no one of your competitors does, you should create your own custom email template.
-The best practices for email design that we have collected for you will definitely bring new ideas and inspiration so take them into consideration.
+Email marketing design best practices for that we have collected for you will definitely bring new ideas and inspiration so take them into consideration.
 It’s better to create several email templates for the same purpose and test which one brings better results.

 The email header often contains the company name and the logo.
-It’s a good choice to identify your company brand and to make your email marketing campaign more recognisable.
+It’s a good choice to identify your company brand and to make your email marketing campaign more recognizable.